 It makes perfect sense to say that the arrival of a new baby is probably equally stressful and exciting.
 The excitement is perfectly normal, especially if this is your first baby, but there comes a moment when you start worrying about many things.
 Will you be a good parent?
 Can you provide for the new member of your family?
 On top of that, there is the financial aspect.
 Having a baby incurs many expenses, some of which are one-time, while others recur on a regular basis.
 It can also be helpful to make more money to afford rising childcare costs.
 This means that it’s very important that you budget carefully.
 To help you get organized, we’ve prepared the following list of things you need to consider and some tips on how to stretch your family budget.

 If this is your first child and you can’t borrow any of the things you need, it’s time you started making a list.
-It should include furniture, such as a crib and changing table, and equipment, such as a stroller, car seat and carrier.
+It should include baby infant formula, furniture, such as a crib and changing table, and equipment, such as a stroller, car seat and carrier.
 Also, depending on where you live, you might be required to pay a hefty medical bill, so make sure you know roughly how much this service costs.
 These expenses are rather high, but you can lower them by opting for pre-used furniture and equipment.
 Ideally, you can borrow some of those things from a friend or family member.

 When it comes to home needs, you will probably need a portable swing, bouncy seat, play mat, and/or jump seat.
 Don’t forget to get a high-chair, dishes and bottles for milk unless you’re going to be a stay-at-home mum who is available to breastfeed 24/7.